1 Getting Ready for Regression Cooking!

 1.2.1 Study Design

-The first stage of this workflow is centered around defining the main statistical inquiries we aim to address throughout the data analysis process.
+The first stage of this workflow is centred around defining the main statistical inquiries we aim to address throughout the data analysis process.
 As a data scientist, your primary task is to translate these inquiries from the stakeholders into one of two categories: inferential or predictive.
-This classification determines the direction of your analysis and the methods you will use.
+This classification determines the direction of your analysis and the methods you will use:

 Heads-up on the inquiry focus of this book!